 As I get older, I’ve realized of all the things I am thankful for – its time.
 TIME.
-I am thankful for time.
+I am grateful for time.
 Do we put enough value on time?
-Here are three reasons why.

 Time is central to our lives.
 Every major milestone, birthdays, anniversaries, firsts and finals are all marked and celebrated by time.
 And too often we take time for granted.

 And as I get older, I’ve realized of all the things I am thankful for – its time because time is so much more than just an interval of measurement.

 You may be thinking that’s an odd thing – to be thankful for time.
 Why not your loved ones or your home or anything else?

 Time, when viewed as a thing, is the most valuable commodity we have.
 And here’s the irony.
 Time can’t be bought, sold, or traded.
 Time can’t be saved.
 Time can’t be spent, although the famous cliché about how did you ‘spend your time’ indicates it can be saved.
 It can’t.

 Time can be savored.
 Time can be appreciated, and time can be the most important thing we have in the world.
 But it’s fleeting, and that’s what makes it so precious.

 Twenty years pass, and we ask ourselves, “where has the time gone?”

 1. Thankful For Time Together

 I recently watched a 60 minutes interview with Tim Green.
 His time is nearing an end as he battles Amyotrophic Lateral Sclerosis.
 ALS is a progressive neurodegenerative disorder, also known as Lou Gehrig’s disease.
 In his most poignant sentiment, Green stated,